CRefice/crefice.github.io/content/_index.md

 title = "Home"
 +++

 Hi!
 I'm **Carlo**.
-I study Computer Science at the University of Groningen, and I like to code.
-Check out [my resume](https://github.com/CRefice/resume/releases/download/master/resume.pdf), or take a look at some of my [projects](/projects)!
+I like programming and pretty much anything that has to do with computers.
+At my day job I work on [compilers](https://www.graalvm.org/).
+If I'm not writing code, you'll find me either making coffee, cooking, gaming, or out taking some photos.

+If you care about what I have to say about programming and (occasionally) other topics, take a look at my [blog](/blog), or check out my [resume](https://github.com/CRefice/resume/releases/download/master/resume.pdf).